kala13x/statcov/README.md

 Application runs only in terminal interface.

 ## Dependency
 `openssl-devel` must be installed on the system to compile the project.
-Required for HTTPS requests.
+Required for HTTPS requests.<br/>

-Red-Hat family: `sudo dnf install openssl-devel` Debian family: `sudo apt-get install libssl-dev`
+Red-Hat family: `sudo dnf install openssl-devel`<br/>
+Debian family: `sudo apt-get install libssl-dev`

 ## Installation